playingwithgithub24/HackBio-Single-Cell-RNA-Seq-Stage-2/analysis_report.md

 Diversity of immune lineages: a spectrum of NK, T, B, monocytes is consistent with marrow output.

-Evidence Suggesting It Might Not Be Bone Marrow
+Evidence Suggesting It Might Not Be Bone Marrow:

 HSCs are unusually low (~0.08–0.1%), whereas bone marrow usually shows 1–5%.